Exempted buildings and empty buildings relief

 You don’t have to pay business rates on empty buildings for 3 months.
 After this time, most businesses must pay full business rates.
-Some properties can get extended empty property relief

-- industrial premises (for example warehouses) are exempt for a further 3 months
+- Industrial premises (for example warehouses) are exempt for a further 3 months

-- listed buildings – until they’re reoccupied
+- Listed buildings – until they’re reoccupied

-- buildings with a rateable value under £2,900 – until they’re reoccupied
+- Buildings with a rateable value under £2,900 – until they’re reoccupied

-- properties owned by charities – only if the property’s next use will be mostly for charitable purposes
+- Properties owned by charities – only if the property’s next use will be mostly for charitable purposes

-- community amateur sports clubs buildings – only if the next use will be mostly as a sports club
+- Community amateur sports clubs buildings – only if the next use will be mostly as a sports club

-- 01992 564064
+- Call 01992 564064